richardstg/bike-customer-app/README.md

 ## Available tasks

 Rent an available scooter by clicking on it on the map.
+In order to do this you also need to open the [bike program](https://github.com/freddyph/pattern-bikeprogram) and input the user and bike id.

 Finish the trip and see details about the trip.